Anyone who has been to China will probably tell you that they do things very differently over here, and that includes Chinese accounting standards!

-In this blog post we're going to look in more detail at 3 of the common quirks, facts, tips, and differences between accounting in China and that which we're used to in Western (and other foreign) countries...
+In this blog post, we're going to look in more detail at 3 of the common quirks, facts, tips, and differences between accounting in China and what we're used to in Western (and other foreign) countries.

 1. Vet Local Chinese Accountancy Firms Carefully As They Can Play Fast And Loose With The Law

 In China there's the legal way, and then there's a way where corners are cut.
 Of course it's better to stay within the law at all times, but how do you know that your account is keeping on the straight and narrow?

 Well, first it's important to know the basics about what employers in China are required to do by law as regards accounting: